 Of course, it might be worse.
 You could go a half step up from E and get the theoretical E sharp major key.
 Which would mean three sharps and four double sharps.
 (Mouseover button to see.)
 Why bother with such a scale?
 Compose in F, get the same results and save the bother.

 As you can imagine, there’s a lot of possible scales to learn.
 C major is the easiest, just play the white keys.
 C minor substitutes two flats, E flat and B flat.
-Being the third and seventh note they make for easy fingering because… just take my word for it.
 Now then, with modern electronic keyboards it would be possible to assign any note to any key.
 In which case you could learn the two easy C scales and at the push of a button transpose to another key signature and pretty much play any pop tune going.

-This is not a new idea.
-A transposing piano does that very thing.
-Only mechanically, the keyboard could be cranked back and forth to line up the keys and thus transpose to any scale while playing in C and C minor.
+This is not a new idea, a transposing piano does that, only mechanically.
+On a transposing piano the keyboard could be cranked back and forth to realign the keys to any scale while playing in C and C minor (or whatever).
 In fact, Irvin Berlin used one just to make composing tunes easier

 Here’s an old Suck spot that fits the bill of some new content better than most of our repurposed old spots.
 Well, except for the guy getting crushed.
 Still, it continues our WWII theme of late.